course-kit/guides/quick-start.md

 After the purchase completes, wait a few seconds and then check the Students tab of the CourseKit dashboard.
 You should now see this new enrollment with "PENDING" status.

-From here, the flow is exactly the same as if you manually created the enrollment i.e. the student will receive an email from which they can activate their account and login.
+From here, the flow is exactly the same as if you manually created the enrollment i.e. the student will receive an email from which they can activate their account and log in.

 ## Live products